aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/_index.md

 ---
-title: "Coder Infrastructure and Deployment"
+title: "Coder Platform Deployment"
 chapter: true
-weight: 4
+weight: 30
 ---

-# Coder Infrastructure and Deployment
+# Coder Platform Deployment

-Welcome to the Coder Infrastructure and Deployment section!
+Welcome to the Coder Platform Deployment section!
 In this module, you'll connect to your pre-deployed AWS infrastructure and configure the Coder Cloud Development Environment (CDE) control plane.

 The CloudFormation template has already provisioned the foundational AWS infrastructure.
-Now we'll configure and deploy the Coder platform components to create a production-ready development environment platform.
+Now we'll deploy and configure the Coder components to create a production-ready cloud development environment platform.

 ## What We'll Accomplish